Welcome To SFU!

 SFU Employee ID and Computing ID

-Simon Fraser University is a leader in information technology and as an employee of the University, you automatically receive an SFU Computing ID.
-After you have completed and returned your new employee forms, you will be enrolled on Payroll and an employee ID and computing ID will be issued to you.
+After you have completed and returned your new employee forms, you will be enrolled on Payroll and an employee ID and an SFU Computing ID will be issued to you.
 Your computing ID will provide you with a work email account as well as access to other computing services that are available from your office and home.

 If you supplied a non-SFU email address on your new employee forms, you will receive an email at that address indicating when and how you can activate your SFU Computing ID online.
 Please visit IT Services for further information.